jamie-taylor-rjj/Talks/uitc-empathy-sympathy-compassion/README.md

 WAT!
 It's a slide deck.
 Relax.

 Ok, so since this is meant to be a single HTML file for giving talks there's almost no thought gone into the security of the HTML file.
 But since the HTML slide deck only makes calls out to Google for fonts, I can't see how it could be seen as a _huge_ security issue.

-There are some inline styles (which can cause issues with [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)), but that shouldn't be something to worry about for this... unless some malicious actor makes some changes to the file and adds some external JavaScript, or embeds it in a frame.
+An earlier version of this slide deck had inline styles and JS(which can cause issues with [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)).
+However, even with separate files there is still the possibility that a malicious actor could alter the JS or CSS through a commit pushed to the original repo.

 But if someone does that, then you'll have slightly bigger problems.